awsdocs/aws-doc-sdk-examples/python/example_code/bedrock-agent/README.md

-# Amazon Bedrock Agents code examples for the SDK for Python
+# Agents for Amazon Bedrock code examples for the SDK for Python

 ## Overview